 In retail, even the slightest lapse in safety and security can spell disaster.
 Theft, fraud, and data breaches can put a sizeable dent on your bottom line… and reputation.
 This is why it is important to establish store security measures across your locations.

 Industry data shows that security issues in retail aren’t slowing down.
 The NRF’s latest retail security survey found that overall shrink in retail is trending up.
 What’s more, Organized Retail Crime (ORC) continues to plague retailers.
-The NRF found that in 2018, ORC cost retailers $777,877 per $1 billion in sales — which is an all-time survey high.
+The NRF reports in 2018, retailers lost $777,877 per $1 billion in sales to ORC— which is an all-time survey high.

 We’re not saying this to alarm you.
 We’re pointing it out because you need to be prepared.
 If you don’t have the right store security measures in place or if you haven’t updated your policies in a while, you need to take immediate steps to ensure that your store is safe and secure at all times.

 1. Be aware of security threats and assess your existing practices

 To put adequate store security measures in place, you need to be aware of the threats that you’re protecting yourself against.

 As Sean Sportun the Security & Loss Prevention Manager at Circle K puts it, “Building an effective security plan to establish tighter security policies starts with assessing what is currently in place.
 This will help guide the focus on where improvements are needed and determine what policies need to be tightened up or implemented based on levels of risk.”